The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: Introduction

-As $\partial \Gamma$ is contained in $W_P$, one expects $\m(P)$ is related to the cohomology of $W_P$ under some conditions.
-Continuing this direction, Lalín considered Goncharov's polylogarithmic complexes and proved, under Beilinson's conjectures, the following numerical identity of Boyd \cite{Boy06}
+Since $P$ has rational coefficients, $\partial \Gamma$ is contained in $W_P$.
+One then expects that $\m(P)$ is related to the cohomology of $W_P$ under some conditions.
+Continuing this direction, Lalín proved the following numerical identity of Boyd \cite{Boy06} under Beilinson's conjectures

 where $E_{15}$ is the elliptic curve of conductor 15.
-This identity is then proved completely by Brunault in 2023 (see \cite{Bru23}).

-In \cite{Tri23}, we improved Lalín's result, showing that the Mahler measure of three-variable exact polynomials can be related to the Beilinson regulators of certain motivic cohomology classes.
-In particular, under Beilinson's conjecture for genus 1 curves, the Mahler measure can be expressed in terms of special values of elliptic curve $L$-functions at $s = 3$ and values of Bloch-Wigner dilogarithm function (see \cite[Theorem 0.2]{Tri23}).
-Applying this method, we obtained, under Beilinson's conjectures, the following numerical identities of Boyd (see \cite{Boy06}) and Brunault (see \cite{Bru20})
+This identity was then completely proved by Brunault \cite{Bru23}.
+Lalín's result was generalized by the author in \cite{Tri23}.
+More precisely, we showed that the Mahler measure of three-variable exact polynomials can be related to the Beilinson regulator of certain motivic cohomology classes.
+Then under Beilinson's conjecture for genus 1 curves, the Mahler measure can be expressed in terms of the special value of elliptic curve $L$-functions at $s = 3$ and a linear combination of Bloch-Wigner dilogarithmic values (see \cite[Theorem 0.2]{Tri23}).
+In \cite{Tri23}, we applied this method and obtained many numerical identities of Boyd and Brunault (see \cite{Boy06}, \cite{Bru20}) under Beilinson's conjectures, for example,